How to Grow Anise Herb Plants

 Anise plants are easy to grow.
 They prefer full sun and well-drained soil.
 They will do well in average soils, and tolerate dry soil conditions.

-Also, add a general-purpose fertilizer once or twice during the growing season.
+Mix a general-purpose fertilizer into the soil at planting time.
+Then, reapply once a month during the growing season.

 Established plants should do well with little maintenance.